spottenn/LuxoAiApp/Resources/planning/tasks/epic_1_task_1_1.md

 **Effort Estimate:** M

 **Definition of Done:** A functional bash script committed to the repository.
-The script's functionality must be verified by executing it in a representative environment, demonstrating that it successfully sets up the build environment (installing pinned versions of Java, Android SDK tools, and Gradle), performs a clean build of the LuxoAI app, executes placeholder unit tests, and adheres to disk space constraints.
+The script's functionality must be verified by executing it in a representative environment, demonstrating that it successfully sets up the build environment, performs a clean build of the LuxoAI app, executes placeholder unit tests, and adheres to disk space constraints.
 ---